 Limitations of Geometrical Optics

 The main limitation of geometrical optics is that it ignores the wave properties of light, as described in wave optics.
-In particular, that means that the phenomena of diffraction, interference and polarization are not taken into account, at least not in the simplest realization.
+In particular, that means that the phenomena of diffraction, interference and polarization are not taken into account.
 This is not a substantial problem in many practical cases, where such effects may be negligible or can be taken into account separately.
 For example, one can study the optical aberrations of an imaging system with geometrical optics, being aware that even for perfect compensation of aberrations one will not obtain perfectly sharp images due to the diffraction limit.
 Anyway, aberrations often remain a more severe limitation than diffraction, which can thus often be safely ignored.

 Ignoring diffraction becomes a serious problem when treating the propagation of light under conditions where it experiences tight confinement.
 For example, light propagation in single-mode fibers can not be realistically described at all with geometrical optics.
 One may still define the numerical aperture of a fiber, for example, based on geometrical optics, but such a quantity then has only a limited meaning for the actual propagation of light in the fiber.
 Even for multimode fibers with many modes, geometrical optics is only of quite limited utility.
 It can be completely misleading, for example, concerning optical phase delays of fiber modes .